google/go-tika/readme.md

 go-tika is a Go client library and command line utility for accessing the [Apache Tika](http://tika.apache.org) Server API.

-go-tika requires Go version 1.8 or greater.

-See [the godoc](https://godoc.org/github.com/google/go-tika/tika) for more documentation on what resources are available.
+See https://pkg.go.dev/github.com/google/go-tika for more documentation on what resources are available.

 ## Command line client